ethanhorrigan/Emerging-Technologies-Assessment/README.md

 # Emerging-Technologies-Assessment
-Train a model that recognises hand-written digits using the MNIST dataset and Python packages: Kera , Flask and Jupyter.
-Allow the user to draw a digit using their mouse or touchscreen device.
+Train a model that recognises hand-written digits using the MNIST dataset also allows the user to draw a digit using their mouse or touchscreen device which can then be predicted

 ### Installing